 - Poor quality overall

-On a pair of real Yeezy shoes, the heel tab is close to the ankle collar.
-Fake versions of the shoe tend to have a larger spacing or even touch the collar.
-Also, take a look at how well the tab is sewn onto the shoe.
-The tab shouldn’t be lifting or feel loose.
+The heel tab is close to the ankle collar on a pair of authentic Yeezy shoes.
+Fake versions and a replica pair of shoes tend to have a larger spacing or even touch the collar.
+Also, look at how well the tab is sewn onto the shoe—it shouldn't be lifting or feel loose.

-Real Yeezy sneakers come with tubular woven laces and clear caps.
+Genuine Yeezy sneakers come with tubular woven laces and clear caps.
 The weaving of the laces should be tight and even.
-There shouldn’t be any fraying of the laces, and both laces should be the same size.
-You also shouldn’t see any fraying or uneven stitching around the lace holes.
+There shouldn't be any fraying of the laces, and both laces should be the same size.
+A fake pair of Yeezys will likely have fraying or uneven stitching around the lace holes.

 The sock liner of an authentic Yeezy shoe should mold perfectly to fit the shoe.
 You won't see any gaping or spacing along the edges of the liner.
 The liner will also have the official Adidas Yeezy logo printed on the top along with the size code.
 Make sure the size code on the liner matches the size of the shoe.